Ritzel: Great Race experience a thrill, so why the declining number of participants?

 In fairness to organizers, they're trying to thread a needle between inspiring as much participation as possible, while also maintaining the integrity of the race.
 And the ratio of short course to long course participants — the short course was favored by a three-to-one ratio in 2019 — was an issue the committee felt worth addressing.

-The views are wonderful too, between the beauty of Owasco Lake to the rolling terrain near Everest Park.
-"It's gorgeous here," was a regular comment from my team members, regarding Emerson Park.
+The views are wonderful too, between the beauty of Owasco Lake and the rolling terrain near Everest Park.
+"It's gorgeous here," was a regular comment from my team members regarding Emerson Park.

 Not so gorgeous: The mustache I sported for race day, nor the fanny pack around my waist to hold my iPhone.
 Competitive spirit, clearly, is more of a personal strength than style.